1989 World Snooker Championship: Second round

 The second round, which took place between 20 and 24 April, was played as best-of-25-frames matches spread over three sessions.
 Davis defeated Duggan within two sessions, going from a 7–1 lead after the first to a 13–3 victory in the second.
 Hallett won in the deciding frame against Roe.
 Griffiths and Silvino Francisco were 3–3 at the end of their first session, after which Griffiths obtained a 10–6 lead during the second session, and eliminated Francisco 13–9.
 Thorne took a 2–0 lead against Hendry, but was eventually defeated 4–13.

 Jones lost 3–13 to Reynolds.
 Meo was warned by the referee for slow play during the 21st frame against Charlton.
 This turned out to be the last frame, as Meo won the contest 13–8.
-Parrot won four consecutive frames to go from 9–10 behind Taylor to win 13–10.
-The match between White and Virgo saw White take a 5–3 lead from the first session, and went to a deciding frame during which Virgo, leading by two points in the frame, announced that he had committed a by slightly touching a with his cue stick.
+Parrott won four consecutive frames to go from 9–10 behind Taylor to win 13–10.
+The match between White and Virgo saw White take a 5–3 lead from the first session, and went to a deciding frame during which Virgo, leading by two points in the frame, announced that he had committed a by slightly touching a with his cue.
 White went on to win the frame and match.

 The afternoon session on 22 April, featuring the matches between Parrott and Taylor, and Griffiths and Francisco, had its start time delayed from 3:00 pm until 3:06 pm, commencing with a minute's silence in acknowledgement of the Hillsborough disaster a week earlier.
 There was no television coverage of matches on 24 April due to strike action by the Broadcasting and Entertainment Trades Alliance and the National Union of Journalists relating to a pay dispute.